Boateng will have final say on his Bayern Munich future - Flick

 "Winter transfers always bring something to a team if they help immediately - and this is difficult to find.
 I am in exchange with Karl-Heinz Rummenigge and Hasan Salihamidzic."

-Bayern are third in the Bundesliga at the midway stage, four points adrift of leaders RB Leipzig after an indifferent first half to the campaign that saw Flick replace Niko Kovac in November.
+Bayern is third in the Bundesliga at the midway stage, four points adrift of leader RB Leipzig after an indifferent first half to the campaign that saw Flick replace Niko Kovac in November.

-Flick has overseen eight wins from 10 games in all competitions and will remain in charge of the German champions until the end of the campaign.
+Flick has overseen eight wins from 10 games in all competitions and will remain in charge of the German champion until the end of the campaign.

 He previously worked as assistant to Germany coach Joachim Low for eight years before linking up with Kovac earlier this year, but that is no longer a role that appeals to him.